cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 - **[dt_max]**  (*type:* string) Maximum calculation time step as function of time (1e30s by default).

 - **[dt_sauv]**  (*type:* float) Save time step value (1e30s by default).
 Every dt_sauv, fields are saved in the .sauv file.
 The file contains all the information saved over time.
 If this instruction is not entered, results are saved only upon calculation completion.
 To disable the writing of the .sauv files, you must specify 0.
 Note that dt_sauv is in terms of physical time (not cpu time).

+- **[nb_sauv_max]**  (*type:* int) Maximum number of timesteps that will be stored in backup file (10 by default).
+This value is only useful when doing a complete backup of the calculation with parallel PDI (as it needs to allocate the proper amount of dataspace in advance).
+If this number is reached (ie we already stored the data of nb_sauv_max timesteps in the file), the next checkpoints will overwrite the first ones

 - **[dt_impr]**  (*type:* float) Scheme parameter printing time step in time (1e30s by default).
 The time steps and the flux balances are printed (incorporated onto every side of processed domains) into the .out file.